rasmusab/officialcocktails/officialcocktails.com/content/cocktails/sidecar.md

 - Don't forget the sugar rim: Coat the rim of your glass with sugar for an added touch of sweetness and texture.
 To do this, wet the rim with a lemon wedge and gently dip it into a plate of sugar.
 - Shake, shake, shake: Don't be afraid to shake the cocktail vigorously to ensure that it is well-mixed and chilled.
 Strain the mixture into your sugar-rimmed glass and enjoy!

-## Alcohol-free alternative to a Sidecar
+## Alcohol-free alternative to the Sidecar

 A possible alcohol-free alternative to the classic cocktail Sidecar could be a mocktail made with lemonade, orange juice, and grenadine.
 Here's the recipe: